coder/docs/environments/lifecycle.md

 3. `Execution of ~/personalize`
 Execution of this script allows you to customize your personal development Environment on each rebuild.
-Read more on personalization[here](./personalization.md).
+Read more on personalization [here](./personalization.md).